 Highways are becoming more and more crowded, turning rush hour into more of a slow crawl.
 You’re sitting in your car, waiting to get home, when you glance over and see the semi driver next to you holding his hand up.
 His eyes are on the road, but only one hand is on the wheel—and the other is holding a cell phone.
-Is it legal for truckers to talk and drive, or could the trucker be putting everyone around him at risk?
+Is it legal for truckers to talk and drive, or could the trucker be putting everyone around him at risk of a tragic truck accident?

 Federal Cellphone and Texting Laws for Truckers